arnoldt100/anansi/doxygen_documentation/sources/BuildingAnansi/building_Anansi.md

     ${ANANSI_TOP_LEVEL}/configurations/${ANANSI_TARGET_ARCHITECTURE}.sh

-When this file is sourced from any working directory the runtime programming environment for `Anansi` shall be fully set up.
-There are several sample architecture configurations that can serve as starting points for your machine.
+When this file is sourced from any working directory, the runtime programming environment for `Anansi` shall be fully set up and following environmental variables are defined:

-Sourcing the configuration file must set the following environmental variables:

-* ANANSI_BOOST_TOP_LEVEL The top level of the *Boost* library where

-    ${ANANSI_BOOST_TOP_LEVEL}/boost/---lib
-                                    |
-                                    |--include
-                                    |
-                                    |--share

 * `ANANSI_CMAKE_CXX_COMPILER`